 The work is not only astonishing to look at - you can also bring it to LIFE!
 Augmented reality is a cutting-edge technology that uses our real world but spices it up with overlays of color and animation!

 The company Lara based in Budapest uses the technology both practically and creatively in their Lara App which gives Living Space Mural amazing life!
 Just watch the Clip!

 First of all; Budapest is such an architectural city!
-Never before have the hashtag #lookup and #lookaround been so much used by us.
-Everywhere you go you see beautiful buildings but one thing that's sad is that a lot of them are in severe decay!
+Never before have the hashtags #lookup and #lookaround been so much used by us.
+Everywhere you go you see beautiful buildings but one sad thing is that a lot of them are in severe decay!

 On the positive side; there are construction sites where new buildings come alive and even if it could seem like an almost endless project you see reparation of facades and insides of buildings wherever you go.